brstyl/prettycron/README.md

 ## Usage

-prettyCron exposes three methods, both of which take a cron specification as the only argument.
+prettyCron exposes two methods, both of which take a cron specification as the only argument.

 ### prettyCron.toString(cron)